ibio/mini-crawler/README.md

 # Mini Crawler
 This is a mini size crawler made by **Python3**.
 It's easy to use and extend.
 Good for study.
+Simply crawler every item on a page and save it into local csv file.
+Then go to the next page.

 ## Used Packages
 - requests